Get It On (T. Rex song): History

 Saxophones were played by Ian McDonald of King Crimson.
 Producer Visconti later recalled: "He played all the saxes, one baritone and two altos.
 I kept the baritone separate but bounced the altos to one track.
 I bounced the backup vocals to two tracks, making an interesting stereo image."
 Mark Volman and Howard Kaylan (formerly The Turtles) provided back up vocals.

-During a December 1971 Top of the Pops performance, Elton John mimed a piano on the song.
-This performance is usually the video clip for the song which has aired on various music-video outlets such as VH1 Classic.
+During a performance of Top of the Pops in December 1971, Elton John mimed playing a piano on the song.